Pierre Hébert – Le goût du risque

 Boarding from Québec City is at Parc-de-la-Chute-Montmorency station.
-As for the shuttle service between Charlevoix’s coastal villages, the station at Hotel Germain Charlevoix in Baie-Saint-Paul and La Malbaie’s station are the main boarding points.
-Check the Light train‘s schedule here.
+As for the shuttle service between Charlevoix’s coastal villages, the station at Le Germain Charlevoix Hotel & Spa in Baie-Saint-Paul and La Malbaie’s station are the main boarding points.
+Check the Train‘s schedule here.

 Of course.
 Our artesans, be they farm producers or cheese-makers, love visitors.
 For example, on the Flavour Road of Charlevoix get access to more than forty producers and tansformers, visit their facilities and buy their products at the souvenir shop.
 More information in the Flavour Trail‘s section.

 The St. Lawrence Route offers well-equipped belvederes where the panorama of the river and its islands is exceptional.
 Furthermore the National Parks all have picnic areas among which many will shelter from rain and wind.

 Charlevoix has many concert halls, bowling alleys, billiard parlours, a movie theatre and indoor pools and other indoor activities.
 It is raining ?
 Take advantage of it to tour the art galleries and the museums.
 While some will seek shelter indoor, the most daring will enjoy themselves in a playful way.
 Have you ever tried mud baths on the beach ?
 With children, brilliant !